akeneo/pim-docs/cookbook/purge/purge_version_entities.rst

 How to adapt the version purger to your needs
 =============================================

-After an intensive use of the PIM, it is possible that your database volume has increased in a way that the PIM holds too many unused versions.
+After an intensive use of the PIM, your database volume may have increased in a way that the PIM holds too many unused versions.

 It is possible to purge unused versions in the PIM for a specific entity or for all entities using the version purger (see the command ``pim:versioning:purge``).